What is universal credit?

 The idea of universal credit is that it can be claimed by people whether they are in or out of work.

-There's no limit to the number of hours you can work per week if you get universal credit, but your payment reduces gradually as you earn more.
+There's no limit to the number of hours you can work per week if you receive it, but your payment reduces gradually as you earn more.

 It is designed to mean that no-one faces a situation where they would be better off claiming benefits than working.